Gabapps/CubeWorld-OpenGL/README.md

 CubeWorld-OpenGL
 ================

-This is a simple game I released with OpenGL in the last year of highschool.
-Let's improve it !

-For the moment, the code isn't well organized.
+This is a simple 3D scene I realised with OpenGL during my last year in highschool.
+That's my first try with the OpenGL library.
+That explains why the code isn't well organized.

 Here is what actually works or not :
 - Graphics :